Basic customs duties

 Customs Valuation

-While common rules are in place for customs valuation in the EU, valuation practices in may vary from one country to another.
-EU trade agreements often contain principles of trade facilitation and may include alignment with the EU Customs Code.
+Although common rules are in place for customs valuation in the EU, valuation practices may vary from one country to another.
+For more information on how customs value is calculated in the EU, click here.

 Share this page: